digitalocean/container-blueprints/create-doks-with-terraform-flux/README.md

 ```

 2. Initialize the Terraform backend.

-We highly recommend using a [DigitalOcean Spaces](https://cloud.digitalocean.com/spaces) bucket for storing the Terraform state file.
-As long as the space is private, your sensitive data is secure.
-The data is also backed up and you can perform collaborative work using your Space.

 Use the previously created DO Spaces access and secret keys to initialize the Terraform backend: